paukul/zool/Readme.md

 the command-line client currently supports 3 commands:

 * fetch<br>
-  fetches the authorized_keys files from every known host in the /etc/hosts file (that is configurable later, sure ;)), splits them up, removes duplicates and saves them to a .pub file in the keys (configurable... later...) directory.
+  fetches the authorized_keys files from a file (defaults to /etc/hosts) or a list of hosts (see zool -h for more info), splits them up, removes duplicates and saves them to a .pub file in the keys (will be configurable... later...) directory.
   It tries to generate the name of the keyfile by parsing the key for a someuser@somehost value at the end of the key.
 It only uses the someuser value to generate the keyfile name.
 That may become configurable later
 * setup<br>
-  this task creates the keys directory, fetches the keys and naively creates a simple version of a muggle.conf.
+  this task creates the keys directory, fetches the keys and naively creates a simple version of a zool.conf.
 That will experience some overhaul for sure because it is only capable to create server directives for every server and isn't smart enough to group keys.
 * apply<br>
-  reads the muggle.conf and distributes the keys to the servers specified in the configuration file. <br>
+  reads the zool.conf and distributes the keys to the servers specified in the configuration file. <br>

-The muggle.conf
+The zool.conf
 ---------------

-The muggle.conf describes which keys should be deployed to which servers.
+The zool.conf describes which keys should be deployed to which servers.
 It supports group, role and server directives.

     [group devs]
       members = peter, paul, danny